David Hartley (philosopher): Education and professional career

 At Cambridge, Hartley studied with Nicholas Saunderson, who, though blind since infancy, became the fourth Lucasian Professor of Mathematics.
 Hartley was later instrumental in raising the subscription for the posthumous publication of Saunderson's Elements of Algebra (1740).
 Upon graduation, Hartley declined to sign the Thirty-nine Articles, a requirement for ordination in the Church of England.
-Although one point at issue may have been the doctrine of the Trinity, Hartley's main dissent from orthodox teaching was his commitment to universal reconciliation.
-Writing to his friend Joseph Lister in 1736, Hartley stated he believed "That Universal Happiness is the Fundamental Doctrine both of Reason & Scripture", adding that "nothing is so irreconcilable [with] Reason as eternal Punishment, nothing so contrary to all the Intimations God has given us in his Works.
+Although one point at issue may have been the doctrine of the Trinity, Hartley's main dissent from Anglican orthodoxy was his assent to universal reconciliation.
+Writing to his friend Joseph Lister in 1736, Hartley stated he believed "[t]hat Universal Happiness is the Fundamental Doctrine both of Reason & Scripture", adding that "nothing is so irreconcilable [with] Reason as eternal Punishment, nothing so contrary to all the Intimations God has given us in his Works.
 Have you read Sr. Is.
 Newton’s Commt. upon Danl. & the Apocalypse?"
 For Hartley, on the gates of hell there could be no locks.

 In the same letter to Lister, Hartley writes that "a Man who disregards himself, who entirely abandons Self-Interest & devotes his Labours to the Service of Mankind, or in that beautiful and expressive phrase of the Scriptures, who loves his neighbor as himself is sure to meet with private Happiness".
 This conviction became a guiding principle in Hartley's life, and it led him to devote himself to a various philanthropic projects.
 These include the publication of Saunderson's Elements of Algebra and the promotion of the shorthand system of his friend John Byrom (a system that Hartley believed could be a "universal character" and step toward the creation of a philosophical language).

 Shortly after turning to medicine, Hartley became an advocate of variola inoculation for smallpox.
 Variolation confers personal immunity, and if widespread would be a "service to mankind" by furthering herd immunity.
 However, deliberate infection with the smallpox virus ran the risk of disfigurement or death.
 (Queen Caroline, wife of George II, was an advocate and had three of their children variolated, but Jonathan Edwards died from it in 1758.)
 The public good, then, could appear to be at odds with private interest.
 In his first publication, Some Reasons why the Practice of Inoculation ought to be Introduced into the Town of Bury at Present (1733), Hartley developed a statistical argument to show that the conflict is only apparent, that being inoculated furthers both the public good and a person's self-interest.